huangzhii/CoxNMF/README.md

 ```
 and use argparse to parse in the parameters.

-Alternatively, gen_bash.py script can help you to generate multiple commands and run in parallelSunday, 07.
-March 2021 09:35PM
+Alternatively, gen_bash.py script can help you to generate multiple commands and run in parallel.
-Sunday, 07.
-March 2021 09:35PM
-.

 ## Python packages version